Food delivery apps have become part of everyday life. With just a tap, customers can order food and have it delivered quickly to their door.

 Many experts cite figures of up to $200,000 for large-scale, feature-rich platforms.

-Whether it’s food delivery app development, healthcare app development, or medicine delivery app development, the cost of apps can vary based on:
+Whether it’s food delivery app, healthcare app, or medicine delivery app development, the cost of apps can vary based on:

 A very simple food delivery app built by freelancers or a small team can cost under $30,000.